davidknipe/MenuPin/README.md

 MenuPin for EPiServer
 =====================

-MenuPin for EPiServer 7.5 and EPiServer 8
+MenuPin for EPiServer 7.5, EPiServer 8 and EPiServer 9

 More information: